Food Before One Is Just For Fun: Myth or Fact?

 So, where does that leave food?

-The phrase "food before one is just for fun" suggests that when it comes to babies, solids are mainly for exploration and exposure to different tastes and textures, rather than for meeting nutritional needs.
+The phrase "food before one is just for fun" suggests that solids are mainly for exploration and exposure to different tastes and textures, rather than for meeting nutritional needs.

 But, solids play a very important role in meeting babies’ nutrient needs and optimising their growth and development.